Memory or Focus – Which Brain Function Should You Prioritise?

 After all, it’s your mind’s symphony, and you’re the conductor.

-So, whether you amplify the melody of memory or the of focus, remember you hold the baton.
+So, whether you amplify the melody of memory or the harmony of focus, remember you hold the baton.

 It’s your performance.